 Zum Hauptinhalt

-On 15 January 1905, a huge chunk of the 1,500-metre-high Mount Ramnefjell dislodged and 62 people perished as a result.
-The slide, which started 500 metres up the mountainside, carried with it a large area of scree below.
-The chunk of the mountain was approximately 100 metres tall, 50 metres wide and had a depth of 10 metres, i.e. it had a volume of approximately 50,000 cubic metres, corresponding to 125,000 tonnes.
-In addition, there was all the scree and gravel, bringing the total mass of the slide that plunged into Loenvatnet lake to approximately 870,000 tonnes.
+On 15 January 1905, a huge chunk of the 1,500-metre-high Ramnefjellet mountain (Mount Raven) broke off, killing 61 people.
+The rockslide started 500 metres up the mountainside and carried with it a large area of scree below.
+The piece of rock was approximately 100 meters high, 50 meters wide and 10 meters thick.
+That made the stone hammer approximately 50,000 cubic metres, corresponding to a weight of 125,000 tonnes.
+In addition, there was all the scree and gravel, bringing the total mass of the slide that plunged into Lovatnet lake to approximately 870,000 tonnes.

 Some of the local people talked about moving from the valley after the accident.
 All the farmsteads were nevertheless rebuilt.
 The houses were built further from the shore.
-Geologists believed that they were safe because they did not expect more slides on Mt.
-Ramnefjell, they said.
+They said that geologists believed that they were safe because they didn’t expect any more landslides on Ramnefjellet mountain.

-In 1936, a chunk of Mt.
-Ramnefjell with a mass of one million tonnes/cubic metres broke off and the resulting tidal wave swept away all the farms around Loenvatnet lake.
-At about five in the morning on September 13th, another slide occurred on Mt.
-Ramnefjell, killing 74 people.
+In 1936, a chunk of Ramnefjellet mountain with a mass of one million cubic metres broke off and the resulting tidal wave swept away all the farms around Lovatnet lake.
+At about five o’clock in the morning on 13 September, another rockslide occurred on Ramnefjellet mountain, killing 74 people.

 A 70-metre-high tidal wave

-On this occasion a gigantic piece of the mountain with a volume of around one million cubic metres dislodged from the mountainside at a height of 800 metres.
-The tidal wave reached a height of 70 metres and swept away all the farms around Loenvatnet lake.
+On this occasion, a gigantic piece of the mountain with a volume of around one million cubic metres broke off from 800 metres up the mountainside.
+The tidal wave reached a height of 70 metres and swept away all the farms around Lovatnet lake.
 This time the tidal wave was so high that it swept over the Nesodden promontory on the opposite side of the lake and scraped it clean.
-The memorial on top of the promontory was also swept away, despite the fact that it was cemented to the rock.
+The memorial on top of the promontory was also swept away, despite being cemented to the rock.

-44 people perished in Bødal.
-In Nesdal, the houses that had been rebuilt on higher ground after 1905 were spared, while Fredsvoll farm nearer the lake was hit.
-The disaster attracted many interested spectators in addition to rescue personnel and volunteers.
+Forty-four people were killed in Bødal.
+In Nesdal, the houses rebuilt on higher ground after the 1905 incident were spared.
+The disaster attracted many spectators in addition to rescue personnel and volunteers.
 Three of them died.
-In Indre Nesdal, 23 people perished.
-Further down the lake the tidal wave also caused considerable destruction.
-On Sande farm, two small boys died and at Osnes two people perished.
+In Indre Nesdal, 23 people were killed.
+The tidal wave also caused considerable damage further down the lake.
+Two small boys died on Sande farm and two people were killed at Osnes.

 Biggest natural disaster

-The Lodal disaster is the biggest natural disaster to have affected Norway in the modern era, and extensive rescue efforts were instigated.
-Health personnel and rescue workers flocked to the rescue, and many of the injured were sent to the newly-opened Nordfjord hospital at Nordfjordeid.
-Crown Prince Olav of Norway attended the funeral service in Loen Church for those who perished.
+The Lodal catastrophe is the biggest natural disaster to have struck Norway in the modern era, and extensive rescue efforts were set in motion.
+Health personnel and rescue workers flocked to the rescue and many of the injured were sent to the newly opened Nordfjord hospital at Nordfjordeid.
+Crown Prince Olav attended the funeral service in Loen Church for those who perished.

 The farms in Bødal and Nesdal were not rebuilt after the last disaster.

-Beside the road between Bødal and Kjenndal, a copper plaque has been erected with the names of those whose bodies were never recovered after the Lodal disasters of 1905 and 1936.
+Beside the road between Bødal and Kjenndal, a copper plaque has been erected with the names of those whose bodies were never recovered after the Lodal catastrophes of 1905 and 1936.

 Quelle: Nordfjord